RPirruccio/resume-lm/memory-bank/systemPatterns.md

 *   **Framework Choice:** Next.js (App Router) for its robust features for full-stack development, including server components, server actions, and optimized performance.
 *   **Backend as a Service (BaaS):** Supabase for its integrated PostgreSQL database, authentication, and ease of use, reducing backend boilerplate.
 *   **UI Components:** Shadcn UI for its accessible, customizable, and unstyled components, combined with Tailwind CSS for styling, allowing for rapid UI development while adhering to the "Soft Gradient Minimalism" design.
+*   **AI Integration for Resume Tailoring:** A dedicated LangGraph-based cognitive agent backend (Python, Docker, Resume-Matcher) to provide advanced, multi-step resume tailoring with integrated ATS optimization and quality control.
+This supersedes the direct use of Vercel AI SDK for this specific feature.
-*   **AI Integration:** Vercel AI SDK to provide a unified interface for interacting with multiple Large Language Models (LLMs), allowing flexibility in model choice.
+*   **AI Integration (Other Features):** Vercel AI SDK may still be used for other, simpler AI tasks, providing a unified interface to various LLMs.
 *   **TypeScript:** For type safety and improved developer experience across the codebase.
 *   **Database Schema:** Relational structure with UUID primary keys and timestamps.
 JSONB fields are used for flexible, nested data within resume sections (e.g., `work_experience`, `education`, `skills`).